greenonline/MomentaryButton/README.md

 See also on Arduino Playground: [MomentaryButton](https://playground.arduino.cc/Code/MomentaryButton).

-A note from Greenonline: I created this separate repository to enable the MomentaryButton library to be downloaded as a .zip.
+A note from Greenonline: I created this separate repository to enable the MomentaryButton library to be downloaded as a .zip, independant of [Bicycle](https://github.com/markfickett/bicycle).